walterhiggins/WMPJS/book-outline.md

 You can test this code by reloading the plugins using the */reload* or */js refresh()* commands.
 You'll also need to use the */deop* command to temporarily remove your operator privileges so you can verify that trying to place TNT when you're not an operator is impossible.
 You can re-enable your operator privileges later by running the *op* command at the server console prompt.
 With TNT in hand, try to place a block of TNT anywhere and the TNT will appear very briefly before disappearing.

 In listing @@listref{no-tnt_v1.js} we declare a new function called *noTNT* which will be called whenever a player tries to place a block in the game.
 The first thing the *noTNT()* function does is get the material which was placed.
 It gets this via the event's *blockPlaced* property.
-Remember from the previous chapter that properties of Java objects can be gotten either via their Java-style *get* methods - in this case the *.getBlockPlaced()* method - or using the property's name.
+Remember from the previous chapter that properties of Java objects can be read using *get* methods - in this case the *.getBlockPlaced()* method - or using the property's name.
 As we learned in chapter @@chapter{chapter-17}, we can infer by the Java Bean rules that if there's a *.getBlockPlaced()* method of the *org.bukkit.event.block.BlockPlaceEvent* class (see http://jd.bukkit.org/rb/apidocs/org/bukkit/event/block/BlockPlaceEvent.html ) then there must be a property called *blockPlaced* which is of type *org.bukkit.block.Block* (see http://jd.bukkit.org/rb/apidocs/org/bukkit/block/Block.html).
 We can follow the same rule for the *blockPlaced* object and infer that since there's a *.getType()* method, there must be a *type* property which is the Material the block is made from.
 We could have written:

     var material = event.getBlockPlaced().getType();